El Niño–Southern Oscillation: Investigations regarding tipping points

 The ENSO is considered to be a potential tipping element in Earth's climate.
 Global warming can strengthen the ENSO teleconnection and resulting extreme weather events.
 For example, an increase in the frequency and magnitude of El Niño events have triggered warmer than usual temperatures over the Indian Ocean, by modulating the Walker circulation.
 This has resulted in a rapid warming of the Indian Ocean, and consequently a weakening of the Asian Monsoon.

-Effects of ENSO on weather patterns
+Effects on weather patterns

 El Niño affects the global climate and disrupts normal weather patterns, which can lead to intense storms in some places and droughts in others.

+In June 2026, the UN warned that El Niño could become one of the strongest in decades, bringing extreme weather such as droughts, floods, storms and raising the chances of wildfires.

 Tropical cyclones

 Most tropical cyclones form on the side of the subtropical ridge closer to the equator, then move poleward past the ridge axis before recurving into the main belt of the Westerlies.
 Areas west of Japan and Korea tend to experience many fewer September–November tropical cyclone impacts during El Niño and neutral years.
 During El Niño years, the break in the subtropical ridge tends to lie near 130°E, which would favor the Japanese archipelago.